yuzakki/get-random-joke-app/README.md

 A simple website that generates random jokes to brighten your day.
 Get a chuckle with just a click!

-## Description
+## Quick description

 This Random Joke Generator App is a web application that fetches jokes from an API and displays them in a user-friendly format.
-It provides a quick and easy way to have a laugh and share funny jokes with friends, he application utilizes JavaScript to make API requests and dynamically update the content on the page.
+It provides a quick and easy way to have a laugh and share funny jokes with friends, the application utilizes JavaScript to make API requests and dynamically update the content on the page.

 ## Features